Jkrupienski/Jkrupienski/README.md

 - 👋 Hi, I’m @Jkrupienski
-Im currently a sophomore in computer engineering at the Wentworth Institute of Technology!
+I'm currently a sophomore in computer engineering at the Wentworth Institute of Technology!
 - 👀 I’m interested in Microcontrollers and pico cube satellites.
 - 🌱 I’m currently learning C, but have experience with javascript and python.
 - 💼 I can currently looking for a summer co-op in the Boston area, or throughout Connecticut and I am available from May through August!